platformsh/platformsh-docs/docs/src/create-apps/multi-app/routes.md

     upstream: "admin:http"
 ```

-Then you would need to configure each app `web.locations` to match these paths:
+Then you would need to configure each app's `web.locations` property to match these paths:

 ```yaml {location=".platform/applications.yaml"}
 -   name: api